mchua/blog/index.md

 ---
 title: Self
 layout: self
+description: |
+  Hi, I'm Mel, a nomadic hack-of-all-trades who frequently geeks out about open source and engineering, education communities of practice, and just about everything else under the sun.
 about: |
   There's a [longer bio and a CV](about) if you like, but the best way to get a grasp on my thoughtstream is to read my blog, which I write for my future self.